Hawaii: Topography

 The Hawaiian archipelago is 2000 mi southwest of the contiguous United States.
 Hawaii is the southernmost U.S. state and the second farthest west, after Alaska.
 Like Alaska, Hawaii borders no other U.S. state.
 It is the only U.S. state not in North America, as it is in Oceania, and the only one completely surrounded by water and entirely an archipelago.

 In addition to the eight main islands, the state has many smaller islands and islets.
 Kaʻula is a small island near Niʻihau.
 The Northwestern Hawaiian Islands is a group of nine small, older islands northwest of Kauaʻi that extends from Nīhoa to Kure Atoll; they are remnants of much larger volcanic mountains.
 Across the archipelago are around 130 small rocks and islets, such as Molokini, which are made up of either volcanic or marine sedimentary rock.

-Hawaiʻi's tallest mountain, Mauna Kea, is 13796 ft above mean sea level; it is taller than Mount Everest if measured from the base of the mountain, which is on the floor of the Pacific Ocean, rising about 33500 ft.
+Hawaiʻi's tallest mountain, Mauna Kea, is 13796 ft above mean sea level; but it is taller than Mount Everest when measured from the base of the mountain, which is on the floor of the Pacific Ocean, rising about 33500 ft.